microsoft/Kusto-Query-Language/doc/geo-line-densify-function.md

 **Motivation**

-* [GeoJSON format](https://tools.ietf.org/html/rfc7946) defines an edge between two points as a straight cartesian line.
+* [GeoJSON format](https://tools.ietf.org/html/rfc7946) defines an edge between two points as a straight cartesian line while Azure Data Explorer uses [geodesic](https://en.wikipedia.org/wiki/Geodesic).
 * The decision to use geodesic or planar edges might depend on the dataset and is especially relevant in long edges.

 ## Examples